NahuelGiudizi/llm-evaluation/docs/ACADEMIC_USAGE.md

 Use this template for your methods section:

-> We evaluated [MODEL] using the LLM Benchmark Toolkit (v2.1.0) on three standard benchmarks: MMLU (Hendrycks et al., 2021), TruthfulQA (Lin et al., 2022), and HellaSwag (Zellers et al., 2019).
+> We evaluated [MODEL] using the LLM Benchmark Toolkit (v2.3.0) on three standard benchmarks: MMLU (Hendrycks et al., 2021), TruthfulQA (Lin et al., 2022), and HellaSwag (Zellers et al., 2019).
 We sampled 500 questions per benchmark and report accuracy with 95% Wilson score confidence intervals.
 Statistical significance was assessed using McNemar's test (α = 0.05).
+For reproducibility, we set the random seed to 42 and temperature to 0.0.

 ---